19lmyers/cse110-w21-group14/admin/meetings/011821-kickoff.md

     - Link to GitHub page
 - Create team intro video (2.5 minutes max)
   - Ideas?
+    - Say the name and then picture what you would be doing if you were outside
   - **Task:** Film your part
 ***Notes:***
+1. Will complete github page on Wednesday because we need more info
+2. Jackson is interested in designing and will put together the entire video.

 #### 3. Third Assignment